tipofyzik/Sentiment_Analysis_on_Movie_Reviews/README.md

 I uploaded datasets to google drive, so they can be simply put into the **code** folder for their processing.
 Datasets are available through this link: https://drive.google.com/drive/folders/1ACDrihk3dvMMEIhsVKuf3jsO6Rv7DDbP?usp=drive_link

 The references to the original datasets:
-1. stanford's Large Movie Review Dataset: https://ai.stanford.edu/~amaas/data/sentiment/
+1. Stanford's Large Movie Review Dataset: https://ai.stanford.edu/~amaas/data/sentiment/
 **However, for convenience, I used its .csv version (IMBD dataset) published on kaggle**: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews
 2. SAR14 dataset: https://github.com/daiquocnguyen/SAR14?tab=readme-ov-file